Inside The Occupational Therapy Study

 Instruments

-The study uses survey methods, including The Disability Attitude Implicit Association Test (DA-IAT) and the Symbolic Ableism Scale (SAS).
-We also conducted qualitative interviews about students’ attitudes towards and understandings of disability.
+The study used The Disability Attitude Implicit Association Test (DA-IAT) and the Symbolic Ableism Scale (SAS), which measure implicit (unconscious) and explicit (conscious) disability attitudes, respectively.
+We also conducted a series of annual qualitative interviews to examine the students’ attitudes towards and understandings of disability.

 Analyses

-Qualitative analysis using theoretical thematic analysis will be completed for the following data: interviews; reflections; and, qualitative survey answers.
-After immersion in the data, the data will be examined for patterns across the data and initial codes will be generated.
-These codes will be grouped into themes, which will be presented in terms of major and minor themes.
-Quantitative analyses will be conducted for all other data.
+Qualitative analysis using theoretical thematic analysis was completed for the following data: interviews; reflections; and, qualitative survey answers.
+After immersion in the data, the data was examined for patterns across the data and initial codes will be generated.
+These codes were grouped into themes, which were presented in terms of major and minor themes.
+Quantitative analyses were conducted for all other data.

 Research Partners